Skip to content

 Candidate briefing event

-The OPCC will be holding a briefing information day about the role of the PCC in April 2024 at Police Headquarters in Leek Wootton.
+The OPCC held a briefing information day about the role of the PCC 0n 16 April 2024 at Police Headquarters in Leek Wootton.

-The event will also include a briefing from the PARO for candidates.
+The event included a briefings from the force and the PARO for candidates.

 Communications log

-The OPCC will publish any correspondence with prospective candidates here in the interests of fairness and transparency.
+The OPCC will publish any correspondence or briefings given to individual candidates by the force or OPCC, in the interests of fairness and transparency.

 Date Recipient Nature of communication